aplteam/Plodder/ReadMe.md

 ## Installation

-1. Download a release
+1. Download a release.

-2. Load the `Plodder` workspace
+2. )xload the `Plodder` workspace

+   At this point you could already start the server and put `http://localhost` into the address bar of the browser and it would work thanks to the demo application build into Plodder.

-3. Bring in the namespace (or class) that holds the handlers for the four Plodder events as well as everything they need
+3. Bring in the namespace (or class) that holds the handlers for the four Plodder events as well as everything they need.

-4. Check the INI files in order to make sure that the settings suit your needs
+4. Check the INI files in order to make sure that the settings suit your needs.

+   At the very least you need to amend the settings in the `[APP]` section.

-5. Execute `⎕LX`
+5. Execute `⎕LX`.